joshua19881228/joshua19881228.github.io/_posts/Computer_Vision/2016-08-25-my-jumble-of-computer-vision.md

 ### PROJECTS

+- [Real-Time ArcFace Multiplex Recognition](https://github.com/1996scarlet/ArcFace-Multiplex-Recognition) Face Detection and Recognition using RetinaFace and ArcFace, can reach nearly 24 fps at GTX1660ti.
 - [vtkplotter](https://github.com/marcomusy/vtkplotter) A python module for scientific visualization, analysis and animation of 3D objects and point clouds based on VTK and numpy.
 - [pptk](https://heremaps.github.io/pptk/) The Point Processing Toolkit (pptk) is a Python package for visualizing and processing 2-d/3-d point clouds.
 - [ffmpeg-cpp](https://github.com/Raveler/ffmpeg-cpp) A clean C++ wrapper around the ffmpeg libraries.